stepapo/dataset/readme.md

 # Dataset

 Component for Nette Framework, that helps generate datasets from Nextras ORM collections with paging, sorting and filtering capability.
+The docs show basic example and ways of configuring datasets.

 ## Example